roman-milk/roman-milk.github.io/savior-3.md

  She laughed and moved in closer.
 "Ooooooooh, bad Bradley" she said when her leg felt my hard on.

  I danced most of the other dances with Joleen and it might have been my imagination, but she seemed to feel the need to press herself against me during the slow numbers.
 I didn't protest.
-Report_Story #2